 The thing is, hair growth supplements won’t work to restore your tires to their former glory, and driving on stripped tires can pose dangers to you and others on the road.
 Here are some important things to know about bald tires to help you stay safe and sound.

-Kind of like balding in general, there’s not much you can do to stop it from happening.
-Every mile you drive will wear down your tire’s treads, so eventually they may become flattened just because of repeated use.
+Kind of like balding hair, there’s not much you can do to stop bald tires from happening.
+Every mile you drive will wear down your tire’s treads, so eventually, they may become flattened from repeated use.

 Regardless, the rubber components in your tire naturally degrade over time, so tread loss is just something you’ll need to be prepared for.
-With that said, like the hairs on your head, the loss of tread can be accelerated through a number of stressors.
+With that said, like the hairs on your head, the loss of tread can be accelerated through several stressors

 For one, having the wrong amount of tire pressure in each of your wheels can speed up the wear and tear on those treads.
 Tires without enough air to carry the vehicle are considered “under-inflated,” which can put tons of stress on each wheel.
 Conversely, tires with too much air are considered “overloaded,” which is susceptible to just as much stress.